sdevgill/whisper-api-auto/README.md

 - Supports MP3, WAV, M4A audio formats.
 - Automatically transcribes all valid audio files in the input folder.
-- Calculates the cost of each transcription based on the audio duration ($0.006 currently).
+- Calculates the cost of each transcription based on the audio duration ($0.006/min currently).
-- Saves transcriptions and costs in separate text files in the output folder.
+- Saves transcriptions in separate text files in the output folder.
+- Using the format.py script, automatically format the wall of text into short paragraphs.

 ## Installation